Logon-System/AYT-Format/converters/YmToAyt-cpp/README.md

 ./ym2ayt -t cpc *.ym
 ```

-### Example 2: Genetic Algorithm Optimization
+### Example 2: Advanced Optimization

-By default, a fast optimization method is applied (greedy), but if you're seeking for smaller files, you can use a better, but sower method.
-The recommended method is using Genetic Algorithm.
-Enable the GA methof  with `-o ga option`, or simply `-O2` .
+By default, a fast optimization method is applied (greedy), but if you're seeking for smaller files, you can use a better, but slower method.
+The recommended method is using Simulated Anhealing or Genetic Algorithm.
+Enable the GA method with `-O ga` option.
+Or you can simply use `-O2` option shortcut

+However, if you're compressing audio data (using ZX0 for instance), you might get smaller files by *not* using a slow optimization method, and only using greedy.

 ```
 ./ym2ayt -O2 my_track.ym